 Here’s what that looks like when you break it down...

 The MAP equation gives us a useful insight into why apps are such powerful business assets.
 An app provides both the ability and the prompt like no other marketing tool.
 Riders can take action (ability) on a push notification (prompt) from the same device!
 It plays right into the hands of people’s behavioural patterns, literally.
-Thinking about it’s functionality in this way has really helped riding centres like WRC join the dots and adapt themselves to an environment that is increasingly ‘mobile’, driven and swayed by little collisions of motivation, ability and prompt.
+Thinking about it’s functionality in this way has really helped riding centres like WRC join the dots and adapt themselves to an environment that is increasingly ‘mobile’, driven by little collisions of motivation, ability and prompt.